matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 `m.room.batch`, `m.room.marker` events work, you might want to just skip down to the room DAG breakdown which incrementally explains how everything fits together.

- 1. An `m.room.insertion` event for the batch is added to the start of the batch.
+ 1. A `m.room.insertion` event for the batch is added to the start of the batch.
     This will be the starting point of the next batch and holds the `next_batch_id` that we return in the batch send response.
 The application service passes this as `?batch_id`